To offer the necessary tools to create a sense of belonging

 To be confirmed (2020)

-Many LGBT women have learned to share places of socialization with women of all ages and all orientations, since very rare are such places for women in the community.
-By opening a safe space for LGBT women of all ages, we are creating the power of numbers and sharing of diverse experiences.
+Many LGBT women have grown accustomed to share social spaces with women of all ages and sexual orientations because places specific to LGBT women are very rare.
+By creating a safe space for LGBT women of all ages, we promote strength in numbers and the sharing of diverse experiences.

-By offering the premises of an educational program on resistance to sexual assault, including a self-defense component, the RLQ wishes to equip women while leading them to become aware of their bodies, their strengths and their value in society.
-Wen-do, a form of self-defense specifically designed for women, seemed the perfect fit.
-These techniques, lavished on a feminist perspective and based on different martial arts, were created by Ann and Ned Paige in Canada in the early 1970s.
+By offering the basics of an educative program on resisting sexual assaults, including a section on self-defence, the QLN wishes to provide LGBT women with tools while helping them gain awareness of their body, their strengths and their value in society.
+Wen-do, a self-defence technique specially created for women, seemed to be the perfect tool.
+These moves, taught in a feminist perspective and based on different martial arts, were created in Canada by Ann and Ned Paige at the beginning of the seventies.